Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • What land will the city be purchasing/utilizing for public non means-tested housing?
 Is there a strategy or plan to illustrate how much more land will be allocated for this in the next 10 years say?
 These efforts look incredible and very progressive; however, there's little mention of what land is going to contain public housing.
 When municipalities spend money on beautification, transit, roadways, etc. it will disproportionately benefit landowners.
 One of the most tried and true methods of addressing housing "affordability" is to build first come first serve non means-tested public housing.
 This effort houses people, removes portions of land from market increases, and can do a lot to stabilize existing markets.
 Density on its own isn't proven to combat housing affordability.
 The city I want to live in will contain public housing for working families making 20-60k per year.

-AdamP asked over 3 years ago
+AdamP asked almost 4 years ago

 Thanks for your question.
 Local Area Planning is meant to support broader efforts to maintain inclusive communities for diverse incomes.
 The City’s Victoria Housing Strategy defines the City’s role in the provision of affordable housing; to assess and forecast Victoria’s affordable housing needs now and in the future, and to establish targets and tools to meet those needs.
 The strategy directs actions to be completed over a three year period, in order to increase the supply and diversity of affordable and market housing across the housing spectrum and throughout Victoria that meets the current and future residents.
 Here are a few initiatives you may be interested in: